 Besides the usual abbreviations for set operations (e.g., $\cap$ and $-$), we will also use the following derived operators: \begin{itemize} \item $a \Delta b := a [ \Sigma^+ ] b$. \item $a \nabla b := \neg( a \Delta b ) \cap a \cdot \Sigma^+ \cdot b$. \end{itemize}

 It is trivial to see that the identity $a[E]b = a \Delta b \cap a \cdot E \cdot b$ holds.

-The fact that in Definition~\ref{def:ope} matrix $M$ is complete is without loss of generality: to obtain the same effect as $M_{a,b} = \emptyset$ for two terminals $a$ and $b$, (i.e.\ that there should be a ``hole'' in the OPM for them), we can use the short notations
+The fact that in Definition~\ref{def:ope} the matrix $M$ is total is without loss of generality: to obtain the same effect as $M_{a,b} = \emptyset$ for two terminals $a$ and $b$, (i.e.\ that there should be a ``hole'' in the OPM for them), we can use the short notations

 and intersect them with the OPE.